kazini/yask-spec-kit/spec-dev-agent.md

 **Process**:
 1. Load existing requirements.md and design.md for context
-2. Generate Kiro-style checkbox tasks with hierarchical structure
+2. Generate checkbox tasks with hierarchical structure
 3. Focus on core functionality, mark optional tasks (like unit tests) with "*"
 4. **Provide comprehensive summary**: Explain task breakdown, dependencies, and implementation approach
 5. Single approval check: "The current task list prioritizes core features and marks unit test tasks as optional.
 Should we proceed with the current MVP-focused task list?"